TimRamandt/runescape-skill-tracker/README.md

 #### Database
 Database is SQLite, currently no dummy database provided, this will change in the future.

+##### Migrations
+Make sure that dotnet-ef is installed, can be done with this command: `dotnet tool install --global dotnet-ef --version 6.*` Migrations are currently not supported in F#; one word for this: PAIN

 #### Unit tests
 There are unit tests, so it doesn't constantly pull data from the RuneScape hiscores.
 It is best to test functionality here.